Goofus and Gallant

-Goofus and Gallant is an American children's comic strip appearing monthly in Highlights for Children.
-The comic contrasts the actions of the eponymous characters, presenting Gallant's actions as right and good and Goofus's as wrong and bad.
-Created by Garry Cleveland Myers and first published in Children's Activities in 1940, Goofus and Gallant moved to Highlights for Children when the magazine was founded in 1946.
+Goofus and Gallant is an American children's comic strip created by Garry Cleveland Myers.
+The strip is designed to teach social etiquette by using a simple two-panel, side-by-side comparison.
+Goofus demonstrates rude, selfish, and careless behavior on the left, while Gallant demonstrates polite, kind, and considerate actions on the right.

-Throughout its history Goofus and Gallant has been interpreted as an effective didactic comic.
-The strip has reflected changes in attitudes about American parenting styles.
-It has been used in several studies as a stimulus to prompt children to identify kind and unkind actions, and the characters of Goofus and Gallant, as archetypes of badness and goodness, have been referenced in several works by philosophers.
+First published in Children's Activities in 1940, Goofus and Gallant moved to Highlights for Children when the magazine was founded in 1946, and has appeared there ever since.
+Educators and researchers have often used the comic to help children identify ethical and unethical behavior, and philosophers have often referenced Goofus and Gallant as personifications of vice and virtue, respectively.

 History

 Goofus and Gallant was created by Garry Cleveland Myers and was first featured in the magazine Children's Activities in 1940.
 According to family legend, the grandchildren of Myers and his wife Caroline, Kent Brown and Garry Cleveland Myers III, inspired the characters Goofus and Gallant respectively.
 At first, the comic's characters were depicted as elves.
 In 1946, when the Myerses founded Highlights for Children, they brought Goofus and Gallant with them to the new magazine.
 By the 1950s, the strip's art style changed and Goofus and Gallant turned from elves to human boys.

 Throughout Goofus and Gallants history, numerous artists have drawn for the strip.
 The first was Maurieta Wellman who drew the strip until 1952.
 She was succeeded by Marion Hull Hammel who had the strip's longest tenure as illustrator, working for 32 years until 1984.
 Sidney Quinn, who since 1977 had already been illustrating The Timbertoes, another Highlights feature, took over the art on Goofus and Gallant from Hammel and drew the strip for a decade until his death in 1994.
 Kit Wray illustrated the comic for a year in 1995 until Anni Matsick took over from 1996 through 2005.
 Since 2006, Goofus and Gallant has been illustrated by Leslie Harrington.